leilaforouhi/daily-text-sta/README.md

 Hello world!
-This is my first GitHub daily activity.
+This is my first GitHub daily activit.